 The new design was branded as the Traction Avant and was indeed well ahead of its time- the first monologue shelled front-wheel-drive car.

-Sadly, so involved was Citroën in the refurbishment of the Javel plant and the development of the Traction Avant, that he did not take the time to look up from his blueprints to realize that France, and indeed the entire Western World, was in the grip of a major economic downturn and political turmoil.
+Sadly, so engrossed was Citroën in the refurbishment of the Javel plant and the development of the Traction Avant, that he did not take the time to look up from his blueprints to realize that France, and indeed the entire Western World, was in the grip of a major economic downturn and political turmoil.

 Fully extended, Citroën soon found themselves in a precarious financial situation that threatened the company’s very existence.